VeriProp/2021/index.md

 - Synthesis of probabilistic programs

 We call for extended abstracts (1-2 pages in pdf format) describing either ongoing research or an overview of past research in the workshop's scope.
-We welcome abstracts covering previously published work.
+We welcome abstracts covering work that has been previously published or is currently under review.
 There will be no formal proceedings.

 # Organization